-D. Corporate Income Tax
+C. Corporate Income Tax

-Verizon Communications, Inc. & Affiliates, foreign corporations, v.
-State of Florida Department of Revenue, an agency of the State of Florida
+Verizon Communications, Inc. & Affiliates v.
+Florida Department of Revenue

-Issue: The calculation and limitation on the use of net operating losses.
+Issue: The calculation and limitation on the use of net operating losses (NOLs).

 Verizon was audited for corporate income tax for tax years December 31, 2011, through December 31, 2013.
-The Notice of Proposed Assessment ("NOPA") resulted in a tax refund.
+The Notice of Proposed Assessment resulted in a tax refund.
 Verizon asserted that the Department improperly calculated Verizon's refund by misapplying the IRC s.
 382 limitation on using the NOLs of an acquired entity.